Your essential guide to importing a car from Australia to the UK, covering the costs, documents and procedures to follow.

 Whether you’re retiring, temporarily relocating, or moving to Australia for good, using a service like Wise could help you reduce your overall costs.
 Now you can send, receive, and organise your money internationally, without hefty fees.

-While life in Australia comes with a price tag, Mercer’s most recent survey², shows that Australian cities have dropped in the rankings, which is good news for companies relocating employees to the Asia-Pacific area.
+While life in Australia comes with a price tag, Mercer’s most recent survey shows that Australian cities are not in the top 50 when it comes to cost of living, which is good news for companies relocating employees to the Asia-Pacific area.

-Australia’s most expensive city, Sydney sits at 42 on the Mercer’s cost of living index.
-Melbourne is at the 99th place, Perth at 104th, Canberra on 118th, and Brisbane at 126th.²
+Australia’s most expensive city, Sydney sits at 58 on the Mercer’s cost of living index.
+Melbourne is at the 67th place, Brisbane at 84th, Perth at 97th, Adelaide on 102nd, and Canberra at 104th.²

-With expatriate hubs like Hong Kong, Singapore, and Tokyo all sitting in the top ten, Australia is more appealing than ever.
+With expatriate hubs like Hong Kong, Singapore, and Tokyo all sitting in the top ten², Australia is more appealing than ever.

 The official currency of Australia is Australian dollar, which is written as A$ or AUD.

-The list below shows the approximate value of Australian dollar at the time of writing, compared to a few major currencies:
+The list below shows the approximate value of Australian dollar at the time of writing, compared to a few major currencies³:

 Before moving to Australia, one of the first things you’ll have to consider is the exchange rate.
 How much the money of your home country will amount to in Australian dollars.
 But also, what type of fees you might pay to convert your money.